 About TERI and the Biosfera Foundation

 TERI does research on sustainable development of India and the Global South.
-Our policies and technology are mainly focused on natural resource management.
-With key focuses on promoting clean energy, water management, pollution management, sustainable agriculture and climate resilience.
+Their policies and technology are mainly focused on natural resource management, with key focuses on promoting clean energy, water management, pollution management, sustainable agriculture and climate resilience.
 This research institute has changed lives, and changed the environment over the last few decades.

 The Biosfera Foundation is a (technological) knowledge collective that has their key focus on Smart Ecosystem Engineering (SEE).
 Natural ecosystems are smart, but human-developed ecosystems are not.
 By creating top-notch technology and spreading awareness, they strive to make human ecosystems fit within natural ecosystems.
 This will lead to a better natural ecosphere that can support all life on earth: the Biosphere.